j-freddy/nvae-shape-encoding/README.md

 ### TensorBoard

-TensorBoard allows you to visualise graphs and metrics from the train/test process.
+TensorBoard allows visualisation of graphs and metrics from the train/test process.

 ```sh